Hungarian Constitution of 1949: Developments from 1990 to 2010

 After 1989, the constitution was amended multiple times.
 The first changes came in 1990 when, after free elections brought the opposition to power, references to democratic socialism and the planned economy were dropped.
 (When these had been included half a year earlier, the Communists were thought to be much more popular than these elections would show).
 Also that year, a pact between the Hungarian Democratic Forum (MDF), who had won the elections, and the Alliance of Free Democrats (SZDSZ), who came in second, resulted in additional changes.
 The President was to be elected by the Parliament rather than directly; the constructive vote of no confidence was introduced; and areas in which a two-thirds majority was required to adopt a law were reduced, making governing easier.
 In exchange for agreeing to this set of MDF proposals, Árpád Göncz of the SZDSZ was elected president.
-In 1994, the list of issues to be decided by parliament with a ⅔ majority was shortened, and the Constitutional Court was shrunk from 15 to 11 judges.
+In 1994, the list of issues to be decided by parliament with a two-thirds majority was shortened, and the Constitutional Court was shrunk from 15 to 11 judges.
 In 1995, when the possibility of completing the democratic transition via a new constitution arose, an amendment was adopted requiring four-fifths of Parliament to agree to the drafting rules.
 This enhanced supermajority provision was meant to ensure that the replacement constitution would enjoy broad acceptance.
 In 1997 an amendment streamlined the judicial system, while later modifications allowed Hungary to join the European Union.
 In late 2010, even as a new constitution was being prepared, an amendment was passed restricting the powers of the Constitutional Court on budget-related laws.
 Prior to its replacement, the document included a preamble and was divided into fifteen chapters with 79 articles.